davilinfo/AI_RocketSeat/readme.txt

 #access aws console ecr
 #private repository and view push commands
+#create environment variable OPENAI_API_KEY
 #execute push commands as specified there until push the image into aws repository

 #access lambda functions
 #create a function based in container image
 #edit function configuration increase time and memory

+#for internet exposure create an alb in aws and adjust lambda_handler method accordingly then update image in aws and lambda